 This page is a basic explanation of the dental implant procedure.
-To find out how your dental implant procedure will go, please call (949) 551-5902 or email Rice Dentistry in Irvine to schedule a consultation with an Orange County implant dentist.
+To find out how your dental implant procedure will go, please call (949) 551-5902 or schedule an appointment with Rice Dentistry in Irvine to schedule a consultation with an Irvine implant dentist.

 Before Your Dental Implants Procedure